TensorPool provides high performance persistent storage that can be attached to your clusters.

 - Unlinking an open file while it is still readable

 While symlinks are supported, their use is discouraged.
-Symlink targets may not exist across all clusters, which can cause unexpected behavior.The use of small files (under 100KB) is discouraged due to the request based nature of object storage.Setting up Python virtual environments within a Flex volume is not recommended due to virtual environment’s use of symlinks and large number (~1000) of small files.
+Symlink targets may not exist across all clusters, which can cause unexpected behavior.The use of small files (under 100KB) is discouraged due to the request based nature of object storage.Setting up Python virtual environments within an object storage bucket is not recommended due to virtual environment’s use of symlinks and large number (~1000) of small files.

 Core Commands